syncany/syncany-docs/source/commands.rst

 expected file.
 If that happens, this command can either automatically rename conflicting files and append a filename suffix, or it can ask the user what to do.

+For a detailed command reference including all command-specific options, please refer to the manual page of this command at :ref:`man_down`.

 Example 1: Download and apply remote changes (no conflicts)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^